-We invite the submission of abstracts for either oral or poster presentations.
+We invite the submission of abstracts for either oral (closed) or poster presentations (by 31 March 2017).

 The theme of GFN 2017 is ‘Reducing Harm, Saving Lives’.
 The programme will include plenary sessions, symposia, panel discussions and poster presentations – including video posters.
 When submitting an abstract, please indicate the category of presentation you propose.

 The programme committee will use selected abstracts to construct themed sessions over the coming months.
 Authors will be informed if their abstract has been accepted before the posting of the final programme in April 2017.

 Abstracts can address any aspect of lower risk nicotine products including (but not exclusively):

 • Examining the science - eg toxicology and testing, clinical studies, nicotine addiction Theoretical and methodological issues for nicotine science